Why do fillings “fall out” ?

 So when a patient says that their " filling just fell out, the Hygienist pulled the filling out or their teeth are too soft to hold fillings", I tell them:

 1. A filling doesn’t just fall out.
 There is always a reason for that occurrence.
 The filling may have a cavity under it which is soft and therefore the filling came out because it no longer rested on a solid surface.
 The filling may have been placed in a situation that a failure is expected.
 I mean that if a dentist places a filling when a crown is needed, then it is asking too much of the filling to hold up the load.
 A 2×4 is a good piece of lumber unless a Carpenter expects it to support a load too heavy for its size.
 Or perhaps they have a parafunctional habit that keeps hitting the filling and causing it to fail.
 In this case, I will need to adjust any biting inferences in order for the filling to last.

 2. They can’t floss a filling out.
 If they can dislodge a filling by flossing then it needed to be replaced.

 3. The mouth is a difficult environment.
 Teeth go through thousands of chewing cycles a day in a wet field.
 The teeth are exposed to extremes in temperature from ice water to hot coffee or tea.
-So dental materials have to be able to withstand many forces in less than idea circumstances.
-So if they were not chewing on something hard when their filling came out, then the filling actually failed at some point previously and just happened to come out when they were only eating "mashed potato's".
+So dental materials have to be able to withstand many forces in less than ideal circumstances.
+So if they were not chewing on something hard when their filling came out, then the filling actually failed at some point previously and just happened to come out when they were only eating "mashed potatoes".